ZahraDehghani99/FacemaskWearingAlertSystem/README.md

 # FacemaskWearingAlertSystem
-Implementing the paper "Facemask Wearing Alert System Based on Simple Architecture With Low-Computing Devices"
+Implementing the paper "Facemask Wearing Alert System Based on Simple Architecture With Low-Computing Devices" using a two-step paradigm, detected faces with Single Shot Detector, and classified into two classes (with/without mask) using a Keras convolutional neural network.

 ## Install requirements
 You should first clone this project: